 For any questions or concerns please contact the Merck Animal Health Companion Animal Technical Services and Pharmacovigilance Team:

 800-224-5318 ~ 9 AM to 7 PM EST

-* BRAVECTO® kills fleas and prevents flea infestations.
+*BRAVECTO kills fleas and prevents flea infestations.
 BRAVECTO (fluralaner) Chews for Dogs kills ticks (black-legged tick, American dog tick, brown dog tick, and Asian longhorned tick) for 12 weeks.
 BRAVECTO Chews also kills lone star ticks for 8 weeks.
-BRAVECTO (fluralaner topical solution) for Dogs kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks and also kills lone star ticks for 8 weeks.
-BRAVECTO® Topical for Cats kills ticks (black-legged tick) for 12 weeks.
+BRAVECTO (fluralaner topical solution) for Dogs kills ticks (black-legged tick, American dog tick, and brown dog tick) for 12 weeks.
+BRAVECTO Topical Solution for Dogs also kills lone star ticks for 8 weeks.
+BRAVECTO (fluralaner topical solution) for Cats kills ticks (black-legged tick and Asian longhorned tick) for 12 weeks.
 BRAVECTO Topical Solution for Cats also kills American dog ticks for 8 weeks.